pachyderm/docs/content/staging/pipeline-spec/transform.md

 ---

-`transform.image` is the name of the Docker image that your jobs use.

 `transform.cmd` is the command passed to the Docker run invocation.
 Similarly to Docker, `cmd` is not run inside a shell which means that